geoffhumphrey/brewcompetitiononlineentry/README.txt

 - Added a judging number to each entry that only administrators see
 - Added the ability of admins to regenerate judging numbers if the need arises
 - Added the ability for admins to designate any circuit that their competition qualifies for (MCAB, etc.)
+- Updated to the latest version of TinyMCE